-Often facilitated by peer-to-peer websites such as VRBO.com and AirBnB.com, short-term rentals are residential properties available for rent for a period ranging from 1-29 days.
-Pursuant to the D.R.M.C. the City and County of Denver requires hosts to obtain a license in order to offer a short-term rental (STR) in their primary residence, meaning the place in which a person's habitation is fixed for the term of the license and is the person's usual place of return.
+Often facilitated by peer-to-peer websites such as VRBO.com and AirBnB.com, short-term rentals are residential properties available for rent for a period ranging from 1 to 29 days.
+Pursuant to the Denver Revised Municipal Code the City and County of Denver requires hosts to get a license in order to offer a short-term rental in their primary residence, meaning the place in which a person's habitation is fixed for the term of the license and is the person's usual place of return.
 A person can have only one primary residence.

 Get a New License

 Information regarding laws, rules, and regulations for short-term rentals.

 If you have an issue with a short-term rental operation in your neighborhood